PartialVolume/shredos.x86_64/README.md

       --nousb             Do NOT show or wipe any USB devices whether in GUI mode, --nogui or --autonuke modes.

-  -e, --exclude=DEVICES   Up to ten comma separated devices to be excluded
+  -e, --exclude=DEVICES   Up to thirty comma separated devices to be excluded
                           --exclude=/dev/sdc
                           --exclude=/dev/sdc,/dev/sdd
                           --exclude=/dev/sdc,/dev/sdd,/dev/mapper/cryptswap1